BartolHrg/VB.C-CPP/README.md

 So, to declare an array of 10 constant pointers to a function, with no arguments, returning char*
 `DECL farr AS (const FUNC () RETURNING char*) ARRAY [10] END`

-I recommend you don't declare ARRAY OF ARRAY, because it's not really intuitive.
+I recommend you don't declare ARRAY OF ARRAY, because it's not intuitive.
 Dimensions get flipped.
 Equivalent of
 `DECL mat AS int ARRAY [m][n]` is
 `DECL mat AS (int ARRAY [n]) ARRAY [m] END` (don't do this)